PufferFinance/UniFi/l1-contracts/docs/registration.md

 By delegating to the `Operator`, the `podOwner` is effectively giving permission for the `Operator` to register validators associated with their EigenPod.
 This relationship underscores the importance of trust between the podOwner and the Operator.

-After this check, the Operator can proceed to register the individual validators that will engage in pre-confs.
+After this check, the Operator can proceed to register the individual validators that will engage in pre-confs:

-The process for registering validators is illustrated in the following sequence diagram:

 ```mermaid
 sequenceDiagram